szalik-rg351/es-theme-351elec-switch/README.md

 ![https://i.imgur.com/aIRWDFB.png](https://i.imgur.com/aIRWDFB.png)

-# Fork notes - Jetup13
+# Fork notes - thanks for Jetup13 for his ArkOs Edits
 - This fork was desgined for smaller displays that are around 480x320
 - Added Gridview
 - Added more system images and renamed some names